BinaryBeast/BinaryBeast_API_Node.js/README.md

 `result` will always be included in the returned object, and you can look at the value to see if your service call was successful.
 Generally the result codes roughly resemble `http status codes`

-For example... `200` means the call was succesful, `403` means you're trying to someting you're not allowed to do... `404` means your service name was invalid.. and there are others
+For example... `200` means the call was successful, `403` means you're trying to something you're not allowed to do... `404` means your service name was invalid.. and there are others